MWSandbox/docs/notes/k8s-deep-dive.md

         - Since `1.33`
   - EndpointSlices:
     - Represent a slice of the backing network endpoints for a service
+    - Can contain topology information for routing purposes (node name, zone)
+    - Replacement of older Endpoints API (Endpoints are mirrored to EndpointSlices for compatibility reasons) - deprecated in `1.33`

   - Traffic policies:
     - `.spec.internalTrafficPolicy` and `.spec.externalTrafficPolicy` can be used to control how traffic is routed
     - Cluster (all ready targets) vs. Local (all ready node-local targets)